 NOTE: The 2 post-secondary course pre-requisites of Human Anatomy & Physiology and Medical Terminology do not need to be completed by the application deadline.
 Proof of course completion with a passing grade of at least 60% Must be submitted to the student application file by July 31st .

 View the English Language Proficiency Requirements for the Program: NAIT | English Language Proficiency

-- Career/Program Assessment - Career Investigation Report is not required for admissions.
-Your knowledge of the profession will be assessed during the interview process.
+- Online Interview: Your knowledge of the profession will be assessed during the interview process.
 The following activities are encouraged to ensure an adequate understanding of the expectations and duties of the program and profession: